Get to Know Mac ASAP | How to Switch from Windows to Mac - Qiling

 Step 2.
 Click on "Mouse" and choose "Point&Click".

 Step 3.
-Tick the option of Scrolling direction: natural to make the mouse scroll in the same direction that your finger moves.
+The option for scrolling direction is set to natural, allowing the mouse to scroll in the same direction that your finger moves.

 Mac mouse point and click